Regardless of industry, content marketing can be difficult to commit to, master and scale.

 Where to measure: Hubspot or Google Analytics

-While this metric may seem unnecessary, it is important, as you can’t truly gauge the results of your metrics without also considering whether or not you have posted any new content.
+While this content marketing metric may seem unnecessary, it is important, as you can’t truly gauge the results of your metrics without also considering whether or not you have posted any new content.

 Measuring content published allows you to see whether or not you are in line with your content strategy.
 This gives you an opportunity to adapt or make any changes if you need to and allows you to identify any blockers for content.